JeanMusenga/CPArchPSLinker/README.md

 In the second stage, CPArchPSLinker performs architectural problem–solution linking by retrieving and ranking candidate solutions from Stack Overflow for a given GitHub commit or issue.

-This stage integrates multiple complementary feature groups, including lexical similarity features, Sentence-BERT embeddings, architecture-aware association features, and the relevance probability signals produced by the Stage 1 DML model.
-These heterogeneous signals are combined within a learning-to-rank framework to estimate the relevance of each candidate solution and produce a ranked list of architectural solutions for each problem..
+This stage integrates multiple complementary feature groups, including lexical Sentence-BERT embeddings, architecture-aware association features, and the relevance probability signals produced by the Stage 1 DML model.
+These heterogeneous signals are combined within a learning-to-rank framework to estimate the relevance of each potential solution and produce a candidate list of architectural solutions for each problem.

 ### **Stage 3 – LLM-Assisted Re-ranking and Summary Generation**

-In the third stage, CPArchPSLinker further refines the ranked candidate solutions using a large language model (LLM).
-Given the top-ranked candidates from Stage 2, the LLM (e.g., GPT-4o) performs context-aware re-ranking by reasoning over the semantic alignment between the architectural problem and each candidate solution, capturing higher-level design intent, trade-offs, and implicit architectural constraints that are not fully modeled by feature-based rankingb.
-In addition, this stage generates a concise natural language summary of the most relevant solutions, highlighting key architectural insights and their applicability to the target problem.
+In the third stage, CPArchPSLinker further refines the ranked candidate solutions using a Large Language Model (LLM).
+Given the top-ranked candidates from Stage 2, the LLM (e.g., GPT-4o) performs context-aware re-ranking by reasoning over the semantic alignment between the architectural problem and each candidate solution, capturing higher-level design intent, trade-offs, and implicit architectural constraints that are not fully modeled by feature-based ranking layer.
+In addition, this stage generates a concise natural language summary of the candidate solutions, highlighting key architectural insights and their applicability to the target problem.
 This improves interpretability and supports practical adoption of the recommended solutions.

 ---